stetera/rtneat_godot/README.md

 An implementation of rtNEAT by Kenneth O. Stanley for neuroevolution in a real-time, persistent environment within the Godot game engine.
 Building on concepts from adaptations like <i>"SharpNEAT"</i> and <i>"NEAT for Godot"</i>, this project shifts to a pooled evaluation format.
 This approach keeps genomes continuously active in the environment, with real-time swapping of underperforming genomes for ongoing optimization.

-This project is written in GDScript for Godot 4.2.1 This project is tied to the Bachelors Thesis "Real-time genetic algorithm library for the Godot game engine" (TalTech, 2024)
+This project is written in GDScript for Godot 4.2.1 <br>
+This project is tied to the Bachelors Thesis "Real-time genetic algorithm library for the Godot game engine" (TalTech, 2024)

 ## FAQ